Lip Sync Lalaparuza Smackdown (RuPaul's Drag Race season 17)

 "Lip Sync Lalaparuza Smackdown" is the fifteenth episode of the seventeenth season of the American television series RuPaul's Drag Race.
 It originally aired on April 11, 2025.
 Ahead of the season finale, the eliminated contestants compete in a tournament of lip-sync contests for a prize of $50,000.
+Suzie Toot wins the tournament, earning her the title of Queen of She Done Already Done Had Herses.
+No contestants are eliminated on the episode.

 Episode

 Suzie Toot (pictured in 2025) wins the episode's tournament of lip-sync contests.

-The final four contestants enter the Werk Room, followed by the eliminated contestants.
+The final four contestants return to the Werk Room, followed by the eliminated contestants.
 The group have a discussion, then start to prepare for the lip-sync tournament.
 Kori King and Lydia B Kollins confirm they are in a relationship.
-Arrietty apologizes to Onya Nurve.
-On the main stage, RuPaul welcomes fellow panelists Michelle Visage and Ts Madison, as well as Bruno from the Pit Crew.
+Arrietty apologizes to Onya Nurve for the message she left on the mirror.
+On the main stage, RuPaul welcomes fellow judges Michelle Visage and Ts Madison, as well as Bruno Alcantara from the Pit Crew.
 The season's contestants gather on the main stage and RuPaul explains the rules.
 The final four contestants return to the Werk Room to watch the performances.

 For the tournament, contests who are selected by random draw choose either a preferred competitor or song.
-For Round 1, Hormona Lisa selects "Say Liza (Liza with a "Z")" by Liza Minelli.
+For Round 1, Hormona Lisa selects "Say Liza (Liza with a "Z")" by Liza Minnelli.
 She competes against Lydia B Kollins.
 Lydia B Kollins wins the contest.
 Suzie Toot chooses to compete against Joella.
 Joella selects "Training Season" (2024) by Dua Lipa.
 Suzie Toot is declared the winner.
 Lucky Starzzz selects "Step by Step" by Whitney Houston.
 She competes against Acacia Forgot.
 Lucky Starzzz wins the contest.
 Arrietty selects "Blow Me (One Last Kiss)" (2012) by Pink.
 She competes against Kori King.
 Kori King is declared the winner.
 As the two remaining contestants, Crystal Envy and Lana Ja'Rae compete in the fifth lip-sync.
 Bruno randomly chooses who will select the song.
 Lana Ja'Rae selects "You Make Me Feel (Mighty Real)" (1978) by Sylvester.
 Lana Ja'Rae wins the contest.

 For Round 2, Lucky Starzzz selects "We Found Love" (2011) by Rihanna featuring Calvin Harris.
 She competes against Suzie Toot.
 Suzie Toot advances to the final round.
 The remaining three contestants (Kori King, Lana Ja'Rae, and Lydia B Kollins) perform to "360" (2024) by Charli XCX.
 Kori King advances to the final round.
 RuPaul asks all of the contestants to return to the main stage for the last contest.
 Kori King and Suzie Toot perform to "Apt."
 (2024) by Rosé and Bruno Mars.
 Suzie Toot wins the final round, earning $50,000 and the title of Queen of She Done Already Done Had Herses.

-Production
+Production and broadcast

 The episode originally aired on April 11, 2025.